Vyral/terrence-boykin/_posts/2020-06-04-q-how-do-you-own-your-lifestyle.md

 tags:
   - Real Estate
 excerpt: >-
-  In order to truly own your lifestyle, there are certain steps you need to take.
+  There are certain steps you need to take if you want to truly own your lifestyle.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Terrence+Boykin/Q-+How+Do+You+Own+Your+Lifestyle_.mp4
 pullquote: